To sanitize or not to sanitize? That is the question….

 Store in an airtight container and keep out of reach of kids.

 Vitamin E acts as a preservative and moisturizer.
-Even purified water can contract pathogens, bacteria, virus, and fungus, and the Vitamin E helps preserve your mixture.
+Water can contract pathogens, bacteria, viruses, and fungus, and the Vitamin E helps preserve your mixture.
+If you aren’t using purified or distilled water, store your hand sanitizer in the fridge.

 The aloe vera is a moisturizer but can be left out if you don’t have any, or it can be substituted with one teaspoon of sea salt.
 Sea salt has antibacterial properties, and, unlike refined salt, includes minerals that support skin health and help keep your skin hydrated!